tangowhisky37/CoderDojo/README.md

 See all relevant news and updates here......

+- 020218 : Parents interested in starting next term i.e. Term 2 2018, should fill in the "Register Interest" form in the "How To Book A Seat Section" below.
+- 270118 : Classes for Term 1 2018 have begun.
+Thanks to Hobsons Bay Council, we will be running our classes at the Altona North Community Library - 1000 Hrs AEST on Sat.
+Only those with confirmed enrollments can attend.
 - 170118 : Enrollments for Term 1 2018 are now closed.
 Please fill up the registering interest form (See How to book a seat section) and reach us at dojo@hack2.live to be put on the waiting list.
 - 140118 : Enrollments for Term 1 2018 in the process of being confirmed.
 Sessions scheduled to begin weekend of the 27th of Jan 2018.
 - 171217 : Wrapped up term 4 2017 with our christmas party.
 Bookings open for Term 1 2018.
 See "Howto Book A Seat Section" below.